RSE-Sheffield/sssurvey/report.md

 # Software development practise

 Only 27% of our participants had developed their own code.
 This compares with 56% nationally.
 This could be because a smaller proportion of researchers at the University of Sheffield develop code than that for the whole country, or due to sampling bias in either survey.
-In the 2020 Southampton survey, which records an 8% to 11% response rate accross faculties, suggesting low sample bias, 33% report developing their own software - much closer to our figure.
+In the 2019 Southampton survey [@Wyatt2019], which records an 8% to 11% response rate accross faculties, suggesting low sample bias, 33% report developing their own software - much closer to our figure.
 This is consistent with the national survey response having been somewhat biased towards people more engaged with software.
 Nonetheless, this remains a large proportion of researchers and provokes a question as to whether enough attention is given to software development in our organisation.

 ![Have you developed your own research software?](charts/06_developed.png){ width=10cm }